stevemoser/jekyll-netlify-cms/_posts/2013-04-21-how-to-pick-an-apple-friendly-tld.markdown

     example.uk
     example.us

 Interestingly enough the data detector is case sensitive.
 So it looks like if you can't find a traditional TLD you should try to go with `.ly` (the country code TLD for Libya) since NSDataDetector picks up both uppercase and lowercase URL's.
 One more thing to consider is the TLD keyboard shortcut on iOS.
 A user can hold down the .com button to quickly fill in .net, .edu, .org, .us, or .com of course.
-Also remember that all this was tested on the US locale and ymmv on a different locale.
+Also remember that all this was tested on the US locale and YMMV on a different locale.

 [1]: http://stackoverflow.com/q/16088329/142358
 [2]: http://data.iana.org/TLD/tlds-alpha-by-domain.txt